hmisonne/UdacityWebDev/03_coffee_shop_full_stack/starter_code/README.md

 ionic serve
 ```

-By default, the frontend will run on localhost:3000.
+By default, the frontend will run on `localhost:3000`.

 [View the README.md within ./frontend for more details.](./frontend/README.md)

+## Deployment N/A

+## Authors
+Helene Misonne

+## Acknowledgements
+I want to thank Udacity for providing the framework and guidelines for this great project.